matkoniecz/osm_bot_abstraction_layer/README.md

-OSM bot abstraction layer building upon osmapi, to make easier to automate edits without error.
+OSM bot abstraction layer is building upon osmapi library.
+This tool intends to make easier to automate OSM edits without causing problems.

 This projects contains code expected to be reusable between OSM bots.

+# Reminder about OSM rules

+Note that automated must not be done without consultation or agreement of a community.

+See the [Import/Guidelines](http://wiki.openstreetmap.org/wiki/Import/Guidelines) and [Automated Edits/Code of Conduct](http://wiki.openstreetmap.org/wiki/Automated_Edits/Code_of_Conduct) for more information.

+Note that automated edits violating rules mentioned above are routinely undone.
+Undiscussed automatic edits may be reverted by anybody, without any consultation.

+# OSM bot abstraction layer

-Parts built upon [osmapi](https://github.com/metaodi/osmapi) and provide an additional abstraction layer.
+Parts of the project built upon [osmapi](https://github.com/metaodi/osmapi) and provide an additional abstraction layer.
 This part was initial and was source of the project name.

 It also provides some python code generally useful for bots editing OSM database.